magiblot/tvision/README.md

 * The `TDrawBuffer` methods, which used to take `uchar` or `ushort` parameters to specify color attributes, now take `TColorAttr` or `TAttrPair`.
 * `TPalette`, which used to contain an array of `uchar`, now contains an array of `TColorAttr`.
 The `TView::mapColor` method also returns `TColorAttr` instead of `uchar`.
 * `TView::mapColor` has been made virtual so that the palette system can be bypassed without having to rewrite any `draw` methods.
-* `TColorAttr` and `TAttrPair` can be initialized with and casted into `uchar` and `ushort` in a way such that legacy code compiles out-of-the-box continues to  without any change in functionality.
+* `TColorAttr` and `TAttrPair` can be initialized with and casted into `uchar` and `ushort` in a way such that legacy code still compiles out-of-the-box without any change in functionality.

 Below is a more detailed explanation aimed at programmers.